paganotoni/doco/docs/index.md

 ---
-title: "Welcome"
+title: "Doco"
 ---

-Doco is a documentation generator written in Go.
-It takes a folder with markdown files and generates a deployable static website ready for your users to consume.
-The purpose of Doco is to allow you to focus on your documentation and not on the tooling to publish it.

-With Doco you can write your documentation in markdown and generate beautiful websites with a sidebar navigation and a search component.Just like the one you're reading now.
+Introducing Doco: a practical and adaptable documentation generator for entrepreneurs and software developers.
+Doco streamlines the conversion of markdown files into a clean, static website, focusing on efficiency and ease of use.
+It's designed to let you concentrate on creating high-quality documentation, removing the hassle of complex publishing processes.

+What sets Doco apart is its delivery as a single binary, seamlessly integrating into any continuous integration workflow.
+This feature ensures that Doco fits effortlessly into your existing development process, enhancing productivity without disrupting your workflow.

+With user-friendly features like sidebar navigation and a search component, Doco makes your documentation accessible and easy to navigate.
+It's a straightforward, effective tool for quickly generating and deploying organized documentation websites.
+Opt for Doco for a hassle-free, adaptable documentation solution that aligns with your continuous integration needs.

 ![Doco Preview](assets/preview.png "Preview of Doco")